SpaceX’s Falcon 9 puts 29 more Starlink satellites in orbit after liftoff from Cape Canaveral

 A Falcon 9 rocket from SpaceX lifted off Monday, Dec.
 15, 2025, carrying 29 Starlink satellites from Cape Canaveral in Florida.
 (Representative Cover Image Source: SpaceX)

 SpaceX just keeps cranking out those Starlink launches like it’s no big deal.
-Early Monday morning, December 15, a Falcon 9 took off from Space Launch Complex 40 (SLC-40) Cape Canaveral Space Force Station in Florida at 12:25 a.m.
+Early on Monday, December 15, a Falcon 9 took off from Space Launch Complex 40 (SLC-40) Cape Canaveral Space Force Station in Florida at 12:25 a.m.
 Eastern time, per SpaceX.
 Carrying 29 new Starlink satellites, it deployed them in low-Earth orbit within just over an hour following liftoff.
 As far as the first stage separation is concerned, it took place just under two and a half minutes after takeoff.

 The first stage, which has now flown nine times, then did its usual trick.
 It flew back down and stuck the landing on the drone ship “A Shortfall of Gravitas” out in the Atlantic.
 On December 14 at 12:49 a.m.
 ET, SpaceX sent up another batch from California.
 They also have two more lined up for Tuesday—one from Kennedy Space Center and the other from Vandenberg Space Force Base.